Despite being Thailand’s third-largest island, Koh Chang is often forgotten in most travellers’ itineraries. But why is this?

 This area isn’t void of backpackers either, head to the northern end of the beach and you’ll find plenty making the most of the cheap hillside huts.

 There’s plenty of bamboo bungalows dotted along the beach, hidden amongst the jungle and squeezed between reggae bars and other places offering cheap food and drink.
-The cheap prices certainly help the party to continue all night long, without the worry of blowing your daily budget on the first drink.
+The low prices certainly help the party to continue all night long, without the worry of blowing your daily budget on the first drink.

 Depending on when you get the chance to visit Koh Chang, this scene might be completely different.
 As many travellers now have a larger disposable income, the island has begun to cater more for the ‘flashpacker’ crowd, introducing fancier accommodation with A/C, wifi and hot showers.